Autodesk/aomi/README.md

 You may tag individual policies, appids, and secrets.
 When resources have tags, and the `seed` command is run with the `--tags` option, only matching items will be seeded.
 If the `--tags` option is not specified, then only things which do not have tags specified will be seeded.

+## AdHoc Path Selection

+You can include or exclude paths from execution on a one-off basis with the `--include` and `--exclude` options.
+This can be used to fine tune an aomi `seed` operation without having to permanently modify a `Secretfile` with tags.
+Note that exclude takes priority over include.

 # Vault Constructs

 These are the different things which `aomi` may interact with in a Vault instance.